Savvythelegend/PGDocs/docs/postgres_upgrades.md

    - Upon successful completion, replaces the original directories with their upgraded counterparts.

-!!!
-Warning
+:::warning
-    During the upgrade process, the entire PostgreSQL cluster, including replicas, is unavailable to applications.
+During the upgrade process, the entire PostgreSQL cluster, including
+    replicas, is unavailable to applications.
 Ensure that your system can tolerate this downtime before proceeding.

-!!!
-Warning
+:::warning
-    Performing an in-place upgrade is an exceptional operation that carries inherent risks.
+Performing an in-place upgrade is an exceptional operation that carries inherent
+    risks.
 It is strongly recommended to take a full backup of the cluster before initiating the upgrade process.

-!!!
-Info
+:::info
-    For detailed guidance on `pg_upgrade`, refer to the official [PostgreSQL documentation](https://www.postgresql.org/docs/current/pgupgrade.html).
+For detailed guidance on `pg_upgrade`, refer to the official
+    [PostgreSQL documentation](https://www.postgresql.org/docs/current/pgupgrade.html).

 ### Post-Upgrade Actions